piscolomo/frontend-jetpack/README.md

 How to use
 ----------

-Run `grunt` and start coding.
+Run `grunt` and start coding, go to http://localhost:8000 for see your work.
 Your files jade/sass will be compiled and the browser will refresh automatically with livereload.
 Also your js files have a minifier, and a concat for create one js file to the output.
 If there is code wrong in your js files, a notification of your SO will appear to warning you.

 Run `grunt sprites` for create styles and a sprite file using all .pngs in images/sprites/